How To Stop Puppy Biting, Nipping And Mouthing Permanently! ULTIMATE Guide

 It always made me sad because he always looked super upset when I couldn’t give him attention.
 I just felt so bad for him because he didn’t have anyone to play with.

 After countless hours of pondering, I decided to take the risk and bring a new puppy into the home, and that puppy was Ace.

-When Ace came home to live with us he was only a few weeks old.
-At first, Tyson really didn’t like him and would avoid him at all cost!
+When Ace came home to live with us, he was only a few weeks old.
+At first, Tyson really didn’t like him and would avoid him at all costs!

 He hated Ace so much that he would go into entire other rooms of the house just to get away from him.

 I felt so bad for Ace because all he wanted to do was interact with his new big brother, that wanted nothing to do with him.

-Now Ace always looked upset, it broke my heart.
+Now Ace always looked upset, and it broke my heart.
 It got so bad at one point that I was worried that it wasn’t going to work out, And that I was going to have to re-home Ace.
 That was the last thing I wanted to do!

 Thankfully, Tyson came around after a few weeks and eventually warmed up to the idea of having a little brother around the house.